 Your comments are well taken in that the conservation community needs to be very sensitive to the rights of private landowners, private land ownership and the need for generating economic considerations from those resources.
 Do you have any suggestions to the conservation community to create structural links so that those problems of insensitivity can be worked out?
-It is an error on the part of the conservation community to think that we should try to buy vast amounts of Native land.
-I think what we have been trying to focus on is the question of whether there are conservation easements, narrow strips of timber along anadromous fish streams, worth purchasing.
-Do you have suggestions to create such a structure for land buyouts?
+It's an error on the part of the conservation community to think that we should try to buy vast amounts of native land.
+I think what we've been trying to focus on is the questions of whether there are conservation easements, narrow strips of timber along anadromous fish streams worth purchasing.
+Do you have suggestions to create such a structure for land buy-outs?

-Thanks for the question, it is a good one.
-The best way to do this, and I do not mean to seem patronizing, is for all of us to go back and read the Alaska Native Claims Settlement Act (ANCSA).
-The study of Native American history was required in high school because the Natives in Alaska are the biggest landholders in the State and everyone who is in a public policy position knows something about ANCSA corporations and the goals and the intents of the U.S. Congress in creating this bold and noble experiment during the Nixon administration.
-Under the Settlement Act a whole bunch of organizations cropped up to address Native claims and Native problems.
-Do not ever make the assumption that because you have talked to one group of Native people, you have got the consent of the entire Native community.
+Thanks for the question, it's a good one.
+The best way to do this, and I don't mean to seem patronizing, is for all of us to go back and read the settlement act.
+It was a required course in high school to study Native American history because the natives in Alaska are the biggest land-holders in the state and everyone who's in a public policy position knows something about ANSCA Corporations and the goals and the intents of the U.S. Congress in creating this bold and noble experiment during the Nixon administration.
+Under the settlement act there's a whole bunch of organizations that seemed to crop up to address native claims and native problems, native peoples.
+Don't ever make the assumption that because you've talked to one group of native people, you've got the consent of the entire native community.
 For example, in dealing in the Chugach Region, we have The North Pacific Rim which takes care of social questions.
-They are nonprofit and address issues like education, standard of living, etc. Then you have the Chugach Alaska Corporation.
-It addresses how to take a profit corporation and generate economic opportunities so that local people have an economic opportunity to make their own living, to receive a paycheck if that is what they desire.
-Under the regional profit and nonprofit corporations there are the villages with their own local government.
-It is much the same as if you would go to New York to talk to Exxon, but also realize that New York has a mayor.
-The same holds in dealing with the Natives.
-You have to realize that there are Native corporations and local governments, the village councils.
+They're non-profit and address issues like education, standard of living, etc. Then you have the Chugach Alaska Corporation, and it addresses how you take a profit corporation and generate economic opportunities so that local people have an economic opportunity to make their own living, to receive a paycheck if that's what they desire.
+Under the regional profit and non-profit corporations you have the villages, and within that you have the local government entity.
+It's much the same if you go to New York and you want to talk to Exxon, but also realize that New York has a mayor.
+The same way, in dealing with the natives, you've got to realize that you've got the native corporations, and then the local government entity of the village council.
 Become familiar with the system.

 One of the major problems we had in the early days after the oil spill, was that very few people knew about us.
 We had the Chugach map, and it was the only map available of Prince William Sound.
-We had just run off 2,000 copies to mail to our shareholders because we were preparing to deal with the 1991 issues, which have now been put on hold.
-The problem back then was that very few people knew about us, or how to deal with native corporations.
-First, we have to educate everyone.
-It is a constant reeducation process.
-If people are dealing with Prince William Sound, they should know the various Native organizations.
+We had just run off 2000 copies to mail to our shareholders because we were preparing to deal with the 1991 issues, which have now been put on hold.
+The problem back then was that very few people knew about us, or how to deal with native corporations, which goes right back to your question.
+Dealing with people, and even state governments, we have to first educate everyone we deal with.
+It's a constant reeducation process.
+People, if they're dealing with Prince William Sound, should know what the various native organizations are.